parseworks/parseworks/README.md

 The `chain` combinator is used to parse expressions with binary operators.
 It takes a parser for the operator and an associativity parameter (left or right) to determine how to combine the results of the parsers.

-### The `chainRightZeroOrMany` Combinator
+### The `chainRight` Combinator

-The `chainRightZeroOrMany` combinator is a parser for an operand, followed by zero or more operands that are separated by operators.
+The `chainRight` combinator is a parser for an operand, followed by zero or more operands that are separated by operators.
 The operators are right-associative.

 ### The `chainRightMany` Combinator

 The `chainRightMany` combinator is a parser for an operand, followed by one or more operands that are separated by operators.
 The operators are right-associative.

-### The `chainLeftZeroOrMany` Combinator
+### The `chainLeft` Combinator

-The `chainLeftZeroOrMany` combinator is a parser for an operand, followed by zero or more operands that are separated by operators.
+The `chainLeft` combinator is a parser for an operand, followed by zero or more operands that are separated by operators.
 The operators are left-associative.

 ### The `chainLeftMany` Combinator